-Twice per month we put a MURCAn in the spotlight to share their story and perspective on running and life.
+Periodically, we put a MURCAn in the spotlight to share their story and perspective on running and life.
 MURCA is special because as Marines, we share a sacred bond, and through running, out bond becomes even stronger.
 Below are the stories of the fewer, the prouder, the MURCAns.

 1. Derek Dowell

 Derek was born and raised in Monroe, LA and started ultrarunning in 2010.
 Since then has run 65 ultras including Badwater 135, Leadville Trail 100, Bear 100, Vermont 100, Bighorn 100, Cruel Jewel 100, Arkansas Traveller 100, and the Madeira Island Ultra Trail, to name a few.
 Read more about Derek.